crnguyen/PingPong/README.md

 ## Blockers
 The major blocker that I had was whenever the ball hit the paddle from the side, it went through the paddle, got stuck, and increased the score.
 I fixed this by creating a gameOver function that disables the paddle key movements whenever a losing condition is met.
 At this point, the ball wouldn't be able to hit the sides of the paddles.
 This worked well until I ran into another issue.
 On rare occasions I was able to hit the ball from the corners of the paddle and the same problem occured.
 The fix for this was console.log-ing the y coordinates of paddle1 and paddle2 each time the ball hit the corners of the paddle.
 Once I figured out the coordinate, I was able to write a nested if statement that says if ball.y is greater than the y coordinate of the paddle where the ball kept getting stuck at, change the value of ball.y to equal that y coordinate.
 I went through the same process of trial and error for paddle2.

+## WHAT WOULD I ADD?
+While I'm definitely happy with the progress, I do have a couple features of the game that I'd like to change or add onto in the future.
+1. Have different modes, easy/medium/hard
+2. Build some obstacles on the canvas that show up randomly throughout the game
+3. Find a way to have a smooother animation for ball and paddle movements
+4. Set up game for mobile users
+5. Build a modal that displays latest score upon winning or losing (adding onto this as I think of more ideas!)